-What is Ekadashi? – 24 Different types of Ekadashi
+What is Ekadashi? – 24 Different types of Ekadashi names list

 Different types of Ekadashi

 Ekadashi is the 11th and 26th lunar day according to the Vedic or Hindu Calendar.
-These days are especially favorable for performing austerities and spiritual activities.
+These days are especially favourable for performing austerities and spiritual activities.
 According to Hindu texts, Ekadashi is very dear to Lord Vishnu, so it is considered a very auspicious day to fast on Ekadashi.

 The root Sanskrit word Eka means One, and Dashi is the feminine form of the word “Dasha,” which means “ten.”
 The word “Ekadashi” literally means eleven, or in our case, the eleventh day of the rising and falling moon.